boge12/RunBridge/Docs/QuickStart.md

 ## 1. Plug in RunBridge

 1. Connect the USB-C port on RunBridge to a **5V USB power source**.
-2. The status LED on the XIAO board should come on or start blinking.
+2. The status LED on the XIAO board should come on or start blinking once through each color.

 If the LED never lights, try a different USB port or adapter.